libapps/libapps-mirror/nassh/doc/options.md

 This is a shortcut for setting other options so people don't have to remember the full list.
 At the moment, the only config supported is `google`.

+## `--proxy-mode=<implementation>`

+Select the relay server implementation.
+For more details, see the [Relay Protocol] document.

+For naming, we follow the convention laid out in [Section 6 of RFC4251].
+Specifically, we add a `@google.com` suffix to the names to make it clear these are extensions designed by Google rather than IETF standards.
+Do not confuse them with e-mail addresses.

+The default value is `corp-relay@google.com`.

 ## `--proxy-host=<host>`

 The host to use as a relay server.
 All connections will be made via this